 Sediment and Erosion Control Best Management Practices

-An effective combination of erosion and sediment control BMPs must be identified prior to activity commencement and implemented throughout the course of the project until permanent soil stabilization is achieved.
+An effective combination of erosion and sediment control BMPs must be identified prior to activity commencement and implemented throughout the course of soil disturbing project activities, until permanent soil stabilization is achieved.

-All materials and supplies necessary for implementing effective erosion and sediment control must be on-site and ready for use at the start of the activity and must remain in supply and ready at all times so they are immediately available for installation in anticipation of rain events.
-Erosion and sediment control measures and other construction BMPs shall be implemented and maintained in accordance with all specifications governing their proper design, installation, operation, and maintenance.
+All materials and supplies necessary for effective erosion and sediment control must be available and ready for implementation prior to anticipated rain events.

+Erosion and sediment control measures and other BMPs shall be implemented and maintained in accordance with all specifications governing their proper design, installation, operation, and maintenance.

-All temporary ground disturbance to or in waters of the state and riparian areas or areas that may run off to waters of the state or riparian areas must be stabilized to prevent erosion and encourage regrowth of desirable native plant species.
-Dischargers shall stabilize disturbed areas promptly through erosion control measures or revegetation.
-Any area left inactive for 14 days or more must be stabilized.
+For all temporary soil disturbance within surface waters of the state and riparian areas, implement measures to prevent and control erosion.
+Dischargers shall implement erosion control measures promptly.
+Erosion control measures must be implemented for any disturbed area left inactive for 14 days or more.

-After project activities, temporarily disturbed areas shall be revegetated and meet success criteria of 70 percent native vegetation cover or a percent cover equal to or greater than pre-project conditions.

 All project-related equipment and materials and any temporary BMPs no longer needed shall be removed and cleared from the site upon completion of the project.

 Project Timing

-The Discharger shall not conduct project activities in waters of the state or riparian areas during rain events or on any day for which the National Weather Service has predicted a 25 percent or more chance of at least 0.1-inch rain in 24 hours (Predicted Rain Event).
-The Permittee shall install effective erosion control, sediment control, and other protective measures no later than the day priorto the Predicted Rain Event and prior to the start of any rainfall.
-Construction activities in waters of the state or riparian areas may resume after the rain has ceased, the National Weather Service predicts clear weather for at least 24 hours, and site conditions are dry enough to continue work without discharge of sediment or other wastes from the project site.
+The Discharger shall not conduct soil disturbing activities or mechanical, prescribed herbivory, or herbicide treatments in surface waters of the state or riparian areas during rain events or on any day for which the National Weather Service has predicted a 30 percent or more chance of at least 0.2-inch rain in 24 hours.
+The Discharger shall not conduct manual removal or management activities in surface waters of the state or riparian areas during rain events or on any day for which the National Weather Service has predicted a 50 percent or more chance of at least 0.2-inch rain in 24 hours.
+The Permittee shall install effective erosion control, sediment control, and other protective measures no later than the day prior to any day for which the National Weather Service has predicted a 30 percent or more chance of at least 0.2-inch rain in 24 hours, and prior to the start of any rainfall.
+Activities in surface waters of the state or riparian areas may resume after the rain has ceased, the National Weather Service predicts clear weather for at least 24 hours, and site conditions are dry enough to continue work without discharge of sediment or other wastes from the project site.

+Projects that meet the definition of an emergency may be conducted outside of these work windows when deemed necessary.

-The work window for sediment removal and management project activities in waters of the state and riparian areas is from June 1 to September 30.
-The work window for using heavy equipment for mechanized vegetation removal and management project activities in waters of the state or riparian areas, or in areas where runoff can enter waters of the state or riparian areas, is from May 1 to November 30.
+The work window for sediment removal and management project activities in surface waters of the state and riparian areas is from June 1 to September 30.

-To conduct work outside of these work windows, the Discharger must submit a work window extension request.
-To apply for an extended work window, a work window extension request shall be submitted at least 14 days before proposed project activities.
-The work window extension request shall include all information described in Order section XII.D.4.
+Projects that meet the definition of an emergency may be conducted outside of these work windows when deemed necessary.

 Roads

 Existing roads, trails, and access ramps to access project areas shall be used to the maximum extent practicable.
 Where existing ingress and egress points are not sufficient, the Discharger shall identify specific locations for crossing channels prior to commencing work.
 Installation and maintenance of access roads must follow industry standards and guidance (Handbook for Forest, Ranch, and Rural Roads or equivalent).

-Limit use of unpaved roads to only necessary vehicles and equipment to avoid sedimentation, erosion, and soil compaction.
+Temporary access roads created for project ingress and egress shall only be used by vehicles necessary for the project.

 Equipment shall not be driven through any wetted channel unless to accomplish sediment removal following diversion and dewatering.